Tikopia: Religion

-The Anglican Melanesian Mission first made contact with Tikopia in 1858.
+The Anglican Melanesian Mission first made contact with Tikopia in 1858, a decade after its foundation in New Zealand.
 A mission teacher was not allowed to settle on the island until 1907.
+This was a Melanesian man who married a Tikopian woman and spent the rest of his life on the island.
 Conversion to Christianity of the total population did not occur until the 1950s.
 Administratively, Tikopia is part of the Anglican Church of Melanesia's Diocese of Temotu.

 The introduction of Christianity resulted to the banning of traditional birth control, which had the consequence of a 50% increase of the population: 1,200 in 1920 to 1,800 in 1950.
 The increase in population resulted in migration to other places in the Solomon Islands, including in the settlement of Nukukaisi in Makira.